google/vim-syncopate/README.md

 ### xclip

-Syncopate requires `xclip` to manipulate clipboard.
-In most cases installing it from your package manager should just work, but for Arch users the `xclip` in official repository(0.12.4) is too old and doesn't support `-target`.
-They should install `xclip-svn` from AUR:
+Syncopate requires `xclip` to manipulate the clipboard.
+In most cases, installing it from your package manager should just work.

+Arch Linux's official repository has an `xclip` (0.12.4) which is too old: it doesn't support `--target`.
+Arch users should install `xclip-svn` from AUR:

 ```
 yaourt -S xclip-svn